authgear/authgear-server/docs/specs/bot-protection.md

 Given `bot_protection.risk_assessment.enabled=true`,

 1. All the branches of the first step (that is, the `identify` step, or the `authenticate` step in reauth flow) has `bot_protection.risk_assessment.enabled=true`.
-2. The configured provider is used as `bot_protection.risk_assessment.provider.type`

 The bot protection behavior in builtin flows depend on